-means, variances, derivs = gp_uniform.predict(predict_points) print_predictions(predict_points, means, variances) '''
+means, variances, derivs = gp_uniform.predict(predict_points)

+print_results(predict_points, means)

+'''

 Mutual Information for Computer Experiments (MICE) Demos

 This demo shows how to use the MICEDesign class to run a sequential experimental design.
 The predictions of a GP on some test points is compared between an LHD and the MICE design, showing that the performance of the MICE design is a significant improvement.